Midgard, le monde des Hommes dans la mythologie nordique

 But that's not all!

-god midgard
+midgard god

-MIDGARD'S POPULARITY IN BOOKS AND FILMS
+THE POPULARITY OF MIDGARD IN BOOKS AND FILMS

 Who doesn't love a good epic fantasy story with wizards and dragons?